sreramk1/transformer-network/README.md

 This is why it feels like a hack!
 The word "Hello" in English, must not not be represented differently based on its position in the sentence.

+Note: whatever I said will also be valid if you are using multiple attention heads.
+Though, there might be slight changes.